-Kia ora, I’m Viktoria Chamberman and I am a registered counsellor.
+Kia ora, I’m Viktoria Chamberman and I am a registered counsellor and supervisor.
 I have a postgraduate qualification in counselling and am a member of the New Zealand Association of Counsellors (MNZAC) since 2008.

-Wairarapa Wellness started in 2019 after pulling together 15+ years of human development expertise which also includes a number of years working in the field of international development, human rights and sexual and reproductive health and rights.
+Wairarapa Wellness started in 2019 after pulling together 15+ years of human development expertise which in addition to a decade of direct counselling work includes several years of working in international development, research, human rights and sexual and reproductive health and rights.

 I have extensive experience counselling individual women and men, but also many years behind me as family therapist, school counsellor and parent educator.

 I practice from a trauma-informed position with the knowledge that many people have experiences of trauma – direct and historical – with consequences that continue to impact their life today.
-This is something we can address in therapy.
+This is something that can be addressed and worked through in therapy.

 Most of the people I meet struggle with their mental health and find that counselling help them to get back up on their feet again.
 While it often takes time for a person to make that first call, people are often more than ready for change when counselling begins.